ahadji05/Imaging2D_WLSQ/README.md

 Python works as the glue code that utilizes useful libraries such as *numpy*, *scipy*, *skimage*, *unittest* etc. that favor developement productivity and at the same provide sufficient perfromance.
 For even higher performane we use the module *ctypes* to interface with C++ or C++-CUDA compiled code.
-We suggest to intall Python using the Anaconda framework.
+We suggest to install Python using the Anaconda framework.

 - Python : [Anaconda_for_linux] (https://docs.anaconda.com/anaconda/install/linux/)